Sattam bin Abdulaziz Al Saud: Death and funeral

 On 12 February 2013, Prince Sattam died at the age of 72 following a lengthy illness in Riyadh.
 A funeral prayer was performed for him at Imam Turki bin Abdullah Mosque in Riyadh on 13 February 2013.
 The prayer, led by Sheikh Abdulaziz bin Abdullah Al al Shiekh, was also attended by King Abdullah and other senior princes and officials.
 Then his body was taken to Jeddah and was buried at the Al Adl cemetery in Mecca as per his will.

 Legacy

-A university in Al Kharj was named after Prince Sattam, Prince Sattam University.
+A university in Al Kharj was named after Prince Sattam, Prince Sattam bin Abdulaziz University.